Melanie-Clark/frosty_the_runaway_snowman/README.md

 ### Requirements/Dependencies

-Please refer to `requirements.txt` for all dependencies that need to be installed for the game to run successfully.
+Refer to `requirements.txt` for all dependencies that need to be installed for the game to run successfully.

 ### Run